 Since BPDC is weaved around another stitch, taller stitches are preferred.
 Double crochet (DC) and treble crochet (TR) are often used since there are pretty tall stitches and their posts are 2 chains and 3 chains respectively.
 Stitches like HDC is used sometimes as well.

-Since it’s wrapped around the post of the row below rather than being on the top of it (the way regular DC is), it comes out as an overlap of two stitches.
+Since it’s wrapped around the post of the row below rather than being on the top of the stitch (the way regular DC is), it comes out as an overlap of two stitches.
 This overlap takes away some of its height and the stitch ends up shorter than the regular DC.

 Because of the stitches overlapping, the 2 rows of BPDC will be as tall as 1.5 row of DC.
 Since the Back Post Double Crochet rows come out shorter, you will only need to chain 2 when turning and starting a new row of BPDC.
-As a reminder, when you crochet standard DC row, you chain 3 to turn and start new row.
+As a reminder, when you crochet a standard DC row, you chain 3 to turn and start a new row.

 To make Back Post Double Crochet (BPDC):

 Back Post Double Crochet stitch works in pair with Double Crochet stitches.

 Before you begin a row of BPDC, crochet a row of regular DC.

 Turn and begin the next row of BPDC with a chain of 2.
 Crochet a regular DC into the same stitch to create an even border for the project.

 For the BPDC stitch, yarn over, insert hook, from the back of the fabric to the front of the work between the posts (right side of the post) of the row below, moving your hook around the post and to the back again.
 You will have your hook laying horizontally in front of the post of the DC stitch from the row below.